szymonjan/wtframework_mod/DEVELOPER_README.md

 2. Download a copy of Selenium Server .jar file, http://docs.seleniumhq.org/download/ and copy it to a known directory that's accessible.
 3. Install PhantomJS, http://phantomjs.org/
-4. Create a copy of /wtframework/configs/default.yaml, and fill in all the needed configuration settings, especially ones for PhantomJS, which is used by headless tests.
+4. Create a copy of `/wtframework/configs/default.yaml`, and fill in all the needed configuration settings, especially ones for PhantomJS, which is used by headless tests.
+Then set your `WTF_ENV=yourconfig` (minus the .yaml) to point to your config.

 Release Process (Note: this is meant for the release engineer handling the release)